hmcts/RSE-dash-notebook/README.md

 To start the notebook run `make notebook`.

-In the notebook, use the `work/` folder to store or modify files
+In the notebook, use the `work/` folder to store or modify files.

+### Generate reports

+`make docs` will export simplified report in the `/docs` folder.

 ## License